MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 assigns it to a variable with the specified name in your PowerShell session.
 You can use the variable in your session as soon as the command completes.

 Unlike a remote session, the web request session is not a persistent connection.
-It is an object that contains information about the connection and the request, including cookies, credentials, the maximum redirection value, and the user agent string.
+It's an object that contains information about the connection and the request, including cookies, credentials, the maximum redirection value, and the user agent string.
 You can use it to share state and data among web requests.